ovh/manager/packages/manager-components/README.md

 ## Features

-Handle all React component use in manager
+Hosts the components used in manager
 Keep it as simple as possible

 ## Add new component